 A few weeks ago, I popped along to the Vivobarefoot flagship store in Covent Garden to hear Michael Lemmel of Otillo SwimRun speak about the rise of SwimRun events.

 Now I know I’m not the strongest swimmer yet but a girl can dream, right?!
-It was inspiring to hear about how the event came into existence and what the future looked like.
+It was inspiring to hear about how the event came into existence and what the future of the events looked like.

 I was fascinated to hear about the unpredictably of the courses (basically a combination of trail running and open water / sea swimming), how you work together as a team (you enter the event as a pair and must complete the entire event within a certain distance of each, so together), the gender split and the equipment and apparel required for such an event.